-- Morning performances are discouraged. - Be aware of state laws that may affect rehearsals. - Site rehearsals and contests can't be on Sunday. - 3.
+- · Morning performances are discouraged. - Be aware of state laws that may affect rehearsals. - Site rehearsals and contests can't be on Sunday. - 3.
 Agree upon critic adjudicators in order of preference: The planning meeting chair shall recommend to the District Executive Committee that these choices be approved and that the choices be contracted at the earliest possible date. - All UIL one-act play contests shall be adjudicated only by adjudicators selected from the current Accredited List of Critic Adjudicators, unless an exception is approved by the League for valid reasons.
 The link to the list of adjudicators is on the UIL Theatre website.
 (Adjudicator Information) and on the TTAO website. - If preferred adjudicators are not available, the contest manager, approved by the District Executive Committee, shall have the flexibility to contract with any accredited critic adjudicator.
-If using a panel, please follow the procedures found on page 88. - The TTAO Judging Contract can be found online. - 4.
-Draw for zones (if applicable) and order of performance: If the drawing has not been conducted, draw for order of rehearsal and performance and include all schools listed in the Spring Meet district. - When there are nine or more schools participating in one-act play, the district executive committee should divide the district into zones of four or more schools.
-Zone alignments shall be geographical to reduce travel or be determined by a blind draw only. - Any attempt to zone according to school size, being in the same school district or previous success shall be considered a violation of contest rules. - Junior high schools may zone but students may not miss more than one full day or two halfdays of school.
-Three schools advance from zone.
-The additional contest may be scheduled after school on Friday or on Saturday. - Zone alignments shall be determined geographically to reduce travel or by a blind draw.
+If using a panel, please follow the procedures found on page 95. - The TTAO Judging Contract can be found online. - 4.
+Draw for zones (if applicable) and order of performance: If the drawing has not been conducted, draw for order of rehearsal and performance and include all schools listed in the Spring Meet district.
+You may not assign zones or draw for performance order prior to August 15. - When there are nine or more schools participating in one-act play, the district executive committee should divide the district into zones of four or more schools.
+Zone alignments shall be geographical to reduce travel or be determined by a blind draw only. - Any attempt to zone according to school size, being in the same school district or previous success shall be considered a violation of contest rules. - Remind directors that withdrawal or a failure to enroll should not result in an order change unless such action eliminates zones. (i.e. A school drops out of a four-member zone.
+The contest must be reorganized in order to have the required four or more schools competing.) - Zone alignments shall be determined geographically to reduce travel or by a blind draw.
 These are the only options. - Performance order shall be drawn annually at all levels.

-5. Determine local rules which may apply to your contest site: Remember that plays shall not be made ineligible for advancement or ranking for violation of local rules unless such rules are based on the One-Act Play Contest rules.
+- 5. Determine local rules which may apply to your contest site: Remember that plays shall not be made ineligible for advancement or ranking for violation of local rules unless such rules are based on the One-Act Play Contest rules.
 A contest manager and the staff should never threaten a company by the creation of unnecessary "magic lines," local rules or other restrictions that are punitive rather than supportive.
-Provide a site crew and stage manager that will support all companies equally.

-- State fire laws restrict the use of open flame.
+Provide a site crew and stage manager that will support all companies equally. - State fire laws restrict the use of open flame.
 Please see SB693, effective September 1, 2003. - League rules do not restrict audience seating after a play begins, but some sites control admission because of facility limitations.
 It is often better to seat late arrivals in reserved areas than to control lobby noise. - There may be local restrictions on the times the building may be used. (i.e. curfews, alert levels, etc.) - 6.
 Discuss and agree on the "Time Warning" procedures and how they will be handled at your contest.
 Particular attention should be paid to the 35-minute warning during the performance.